 One of the key components to retirement villages is the exit fees and the packages.
 I will address this a bit later on, but the message was loud and clear to me that in the circumstances of a loved family member passing away there is a fairly straightforward pathway to squaring up the payments - the fees, the charges.
-Sometimes there might be a minor dispute about how did it end up that the figure looks like it does.
-Sometimes that is because mum or dad has been helped into this retirement village by one child and another family member, upon their passing, takes a greater interest and all of a sudden starts questioning.
-"How do we end up with this figure?
+Sometimes there might be a minor dispute about how the figure ended up looking like it does.
+Sometimes that is because Mum or Dad has been helped into this retirement village by one child and another family member, upon their passing, takes a greater interest and all of a sudden starts questioning 'How do we end up with this figure?
 I thought we were going to get this when Mum or Dad passed away.'
 Again, they like to do that retrospectively, and we know how that goes.